-Envoy Visitors helps you collect sensitive visitor information, and using SAML can be an additional layer to keep that data secure.
+Envoy helps you collect sensitive visitor information, and using SAML can be an additional layer to keep that data secure.
 When you use SAML to connect Envoy with your identity provider (IdP), it’s easy to provide your admins and employees with single sign-on access to Envoy.
 Plus, you’ll increase security by reducing the risk of password theft.

 How SAML works with Envoy